 Last Updated : | Wide Angle Software

-If you have been using iTunes to manage your music collection over the years but have recently moved to using an Android device, this article will help transfer your iTunes music library to Android.
+If you have been using iTunes to manage your music collection over the years but have recently moved to using an Android device, this article will help transfer your iTunes music library to Android. iTunes is great for managing your music on Apple device's, but unfortunately, you can use iTunes on Android.

 You can get the Transfer Companion app completely free on the Google Play Store, while Droid Transfer for PC is available as a free trial download.
 Both apps are needed to sync your Android device with iTunes.
 The free version of Droid Transfer allows you to copy up to 50 songs to and from your Android device, while the full version is unlimited.Free Droid Transfer Download for PC